TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

 The libuiohook build used by SharpHook on Windows is statically linked to the C runtime which means that client apps don't need the Visual C++ Redistributable package.

-An exception is the logging functionality - it uses the `vsprintf` function from the C runtime.
-Since `LogEntryParser` uses the C runtime, it requires the Visual C++ Redistributable package on Windows, unlike the rest of SharpHook.
+An exception is the logging functionality - `LogEntryParser` uses the `vsprintf` function from the C runtime, and as such, it requires the Visual C++ Redistributable package on Windows, unlike the rest of SharpHook.
 If you don't want your app to be dependent on this package, then you can use the `EmptyLogSource` class instead of `LogSource` in release builds of your app. `EmptyLogSource` implements `ILogSource`, but never raises the `MessageLogged` event and doesn't subscribe to libuiohook logs.

 ### DPI Awareness